 For decades, the American Friends Service Committee (AFSC) and millions of activists, people of faith, and concerned citizens from around the globe have been calling for an end to capital punishment.
 These efforts have generated substantial progress – since the late ’90s, we have seen a steady decline in new death sentences in the U.S., as well as a decline in the number of people who have been executed.

 Yet the struggle is far from over.
-Twenty-nine states still have not abolished this cruel punishment, and the Trump administration is working to restart executions in the federal system.
+Twenty-seven states still have not abolished this cruel punishment.

 But there is another way that the U.S. sentences people to death – one that gets far less attention.